Faren-d/probability/README.md

 ![image](https://github.com/user-attachments/assets/3ec7d501-53ae-4730-8186-5fe569a6ff62)

-Sequences are ordered arrangements of objects, while collections are unordered sets of objects.In other words, A collection is different from a sequence, as the objects in a collection are not ordered.
+Sequences(Permutations) are ordered arrangements of objects, while collections(Combinations) are unordered sets of objects.In other words, A collection is different from a sequence, as the objects in a collection are not ordered.
 Example: Electing class officers (President, Vice President, etc.) is a sequence, while choosing a committee of students is a collection.